scylladb/scylladb/test/cql_pytest/README.md

 and run the tests on them.
 The Scylla or Cassandra process is run in a temporary directory which is automatically deleted when the test ends.

+The scripts must be run as modules inside the `test` package so imports can be resolved correctly:
+`python3 -m test.cql_pytest.run`
+or
+`python3 -m test.cql_pytest.run_cassandra`.

 "run.py" automatically picks the most recently compiled version of Scylla in `build/*/scylla` - but this choice of Scylla executable can be overridden with the `SCYLLA` environment variable. "run-cassandra.py" defaults to running the